woman and dog best friends

 • Psychiatrist

-Additional self-care behaviors to promote health management during and following bulimia treatment include but are not limited to: sleep and dental hygiene, hydration, and stress management.
+Additional self-care behaviors to promote health management during and following bulimia treatment include, but are not limited to: sleep and dental hygiene, hydration, and stress management.

 hand in a field